The information below is designed to give simple answers to some common questions.

 People owning the means to generate energy through a co-operative organisation puts people and not money at the heart of our energy supply.

 Each installation will result in a reduction of CO2 emissions which will help the schools meet their sustainability targets.
 We are also hoping it will encourage more awareness of energy, both generation and energy efficiency, within the local community.

 The simple answer is yes.
 The estimated average annual solar energy per square meter in Edinburgh is between 850-950kWh and our long summer days give us plenty of daylight to convert into electricity even this far north.

 We’ve used historical sunlight figures for Edinburgh in our calculations and while it’s not as sunny as the south east of England – it works!
 We’ve also selected south facing roofs and many of them are flat which means we can optimise orientation.

 Each year, after operation and administration costs have been covered, share interest will be paid to members.
-The return on share capital will be capped at 5%, which will rise with inflation (RPI) each year.
-The surplus funds generated after payment of share interest will be allocated to the community benefit fund.
-After year six, members will have some of their share capital paid back each year along with their share interest.
-By year 20, members will have all their original investment returned and the panels will revert to the Council.
-All financial detail is provided in the share offer document.
-You are advised to read this carefully before investing
+As the projects progress, it is expected that enough surplus funds will accumulate to be able to pay Members back some of their share capital each year along with their share interest.
+By the end of each phase, Members will have all their original investment returned and the panels will be transferred to the City of Edinburgh Council.

 Will the Co-op get involved in other activities?

-Edinburgh Solar is a Benefit for the Community Society and the project will enable the creation of a community fund, estimated to be approximately £1 million over the life of the project.
+Edinburgh Solar operates as a community benefit Society and the project will enable the creation of a community fund, estimated to be approximately £1 million over the life of the project.
 Edinburgh Solar is open to suggestions from Members on taking on other projects.
 Members will decide if other projects are to be developed.